rafidhaque/uic-phd-research-log/README.md

 ---

 ## 🚀 Current Focus (Sprint 1)
-- **Reinforcement Learning:** Implementing PPO/DQN agents using stable-baselines3 to understand reward mechanisms in security environments.
+- **Reinforcement Learning:** Implementing RL agents using stable-baselines3 to understand reward mechanisms in security environments.
-- **DevSecOps Security:** Exploring the integration of RL agents into CI/CD pipelines for automated vulnerability patching.
-- **Literature Review:** Analyzing papers from USENIX/CCS regarding RL in System Security.
+- **Literature Review:** Analyzing papers from USENIX/CCS etc. to understand security in DevOps.

 ---